komed3/pyxe/docs/core/Validator.md

 # Color Object Validator

-The `Validator` class is a utility that enables standardized validation of color objects for any registered color space within the `@pyxe/core` module.
+The `Validator` class is a utility that enables standardized validation of color objects or instances for any registered color space within the `@pyxe/core` module.
 It leverages the central `ColorSpace` registry to access validator functions defined by individual color spaces.

 Features are: